ssim3/Neural-Network-SCRATCH/README.md

 # Neural-Network-SCRATCH
- Creating a Neural Network using NumPy ONLY
+ Creating a Neural Network without the use of Deep Learning frameworks such as Tensorflow or Pytorch.